EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 Lighthouse
 ~~~~~~~~~~

-:guilabel:`Lighthouse` is a full Ethereum 2.0 client written in Rust.
+:guilabel:`Lighthouse` is a full CL client written in Rust.
 It is very capable on
 running in resource-constrained devices such as the Raspberry Pi 4.

 .. csv-table::